Helping Other People – A Guarantee of Personal Wealth

 1. For the next 10 days, pick at least one person each day.

 2. If you don’t already know, find out what is important to that person and do something to help them get what they want.
 Send them an article.
 Get them a book.
 Talk to them.
 Whatever it is….just do something for that person that will help them get what they really value in life.
 You can do this without spending any money or much time.
+You just have to talk to them to find out what makes them tick.
+And you have to do this without any desire to get anything back from them.

 3. Pick a different person on the next day and repeat step 2.

 Come back and share what happens.
-I am convinced that the results will astound you.
+I am convinced that the impact will astound you.
 The most important benefit will be that you will feel like a billionaire — guaranteed.
 I don’t know why this happens, but it will.
 You’ll feel like the universe is giving you a group-hug all day long.

 In addition, people will bend over backwards to be helpful to you – and others.
 Being of service to others is the best way to have a completely full and rich life – and the price tag is right.
 Be intentional over the next 10 days and let us know your results.
 I can’t wait to hear from you.

-Donna April 28, 2009 at 2:35 AM
+April 28, 2009 at 2:35 AM

 It is biblical, to practice giving.